APMG/bragi-api/README.md

 # Wojxorfgax

-Short description and motivation.
+This is the backend API for APM's cross-site user audio playlist feature.
+It is designed as a Rails engine for easier integration into other sites.

 ## Usage

-How to use my plugin.
+TODO: How to use my plugin.

 ## Installation

 Add this line to your application's Gemfile:

 ```ruby